The Gap Network is a fresh, new approach to the growing demand for Gap Year placements in UK Boarding Schools.

 Placement – We don’t place ‘square pegs in round holes’ and will work hard to find the best possible placement for your Gap Year, matching you carefully according to your skills, interests and aptitudes you have told us about.

-Alexandra Young is a qualified Social Worker, Tutor and Researcher from the University of Sydney.
+Alexandra Young is a qualified Social Worker, University Tutor and Researcher.
 She has worked in health, community and educational settings, gaining particular expertise in qualitative research and interview techniques.

 Lexie is a strong advocate of structured overseas placements as a means to build independence, resilience and fellowship in young people.